CSC207-UofT/course-project-207-project-dream-team/Report Files (.md)/Progress_Report.md

 ## Members Tasks
 - Everyone participated in designing the program structure.
 - Everyone participated in coding the skeleton programs and unittest.
+- Members all participated in writing scenario_walk_through and progress_report.

 ## Next Step
 - We will design the specific implementations for all the Scheduler class
-- We will discuss if the programs should include features of scheduling one's personal activities or estimating the buildings,
+- We will discuss if the programs should include features like scheduling one's personal activities or estimating the buildings, and try to implement the classes

 ## Worked Well
+- We have successfully designed and implemented InterfaceAdapters (Controller, Presenter);
+- We have successfully designed and implemented Frameworks&Driver (InputInfo);
+- We have successfully designed and implemented EnterpriseBusiness (Course, Timetable);
-We have
+- We have successfully designed and ran the unittests for TimeTable.